-- What are the possible impacts of the processing on people? - Will individuals lose any control over the use of their personal data? - What is the likelihood and severity of any potential impact? - Are some people likely to object to the processing or find it intrusive? - Would you be happy to explain the processing to individuals? - Can you adopt any safeguards to minimise the impact?
+- What are the possible impacts of the processing on people? - Will individuals lose any control over the use of their personal data? - What is the likelihood and severity of any potential impact? - Are some people likely to object to the processing or find it intrusive?

+- Would you be happy to explain the processing to individuals? - Can you adopt any safeguards to minimise the impact?

-The likely impact is limited, in that my processing is part of a wide process of criminal or civil law.
-Individuals will lose control over their data to the extent that I am processing it without their consent.
-However, the likelihood and severity of the impact of my processing is limited; the impact (if any) will be as a result of the litigation as determined by the Courts or as agreed between the parties.
+The likely impact is limited, in that our processing is part of a wide process of legal services.
+Individuals will lose control over their data to the extent that we are processing it without their consent.
+However, the likelihood and severity of the impact of our processing is limited; the impact (if any) will be as a result of the litigation as determined by the Courts or as agreed between the parties.